 Ashtanga, The 8 Limbs of Patanjali

 Ashtanga is not - as we often assume - a trademark, a new invention or a closed system of differing postures.
 Nowadays Yoga is often practiced as a superficial set of stretches.
 That has its benefits, however it is not entirely correct to label such a practice "Yoga".
-Here at the Dharana Retreat Center we offer Yoga Asana classes daily and complement this practice with all the other limbs as well.
+Here at the Dharana Retreat Center in Phuket Yoga classes are offered daily and complement this practice with all the other limbs as well.

 1 Yama - The five Abstentions

 We follow this principle strongly by not harming any insects, animals and human beings either directly or indirectly, mentally, verbally or physically.
 Ahimsa means to completely abstain from all forms of harm even towards yourself.

 At the retreat you are allowed to speak and interact with each other.
 Any interaction whether verbally or non-verbally has to be truthful.
 That means we avoid deception of any kind and that includes deceiving yourself.
 The deepest form of truthfulness arises from knowing as it sees things as they are.

 By not desiring anything from anyone else we express deep satisfaction with what is and how it is.
 A person being free from desire is a satisfied person.
 Furthermore, a mind led by covetousness starts to collect obstacles for meditation practice in the form of constant distraction.
 We follow this rule by practicing mindfulness.

 Sexual abstinence preserves life-force and strengthens the mind energetically.
 The added energy can be used to heal the body and improve meditation practice very much.
 That's why we practice abstinence during our retreats.
 Try it and you will feel immediately how your energy levels and your mental clarity will increase.